roitraining/ux-designers-training/cloud-run-for-ux/labs/04-endpoints-with-run.md

 2. Use the Swagger editor (https://editor.swagger.io/) to update your `events-api.yaml` file to include the various paths and, if needed, object definitions.

 **Tip:**<br>
-Take a peak at the example in the editor when you first pull it up.
+Take a peek at the example in the editor when you first pull it up.
 It has a lot of good examples.
-I like to open it in second tab so I can look to it for advice where needed.
+I like to open it in a second tab so I can look to it for advice where needed.

 <!-- ------------------------ -->
 ## Bonus 2: Integrate Cloud Endpoints and Slick Tickets
-Duration: 10
+Duration: 10<br>
-Note: This will only work if you completed Bonus 1.
+**Note:** This will only work if you completed Bonus 1.

 ### Update the Slick Tickets Application to Consume This API Gateway